-- 1. Unauthorized Routes.
+1. Unauthorized Routes.
 Repeated cross-country motor vehicle use of NFS lands has resulted in unplanned, unauthorized roads and trails (FSM 7715.78).
 Unauthorized routes develop without agency authorization, environmental analysis, or public involvement and do not have the same status as NFS roads and NFS trails included in the forest transportation system.
 Nevertheless, some unauthorized routes are well-sited, provide excellent opportunities for outdoor recreation by motorized and non-motorized users, and would enhance the system of designated routes and areas.
 Other unauthorized routes are poorly located and cause unacceptable impacts.
-Responsible officials should work with user groups and others to identify those unauthorized routes that should be considered for designation, based on the criteria in 36 CFR 212.55. - 2.
-Appropriate Mix of Recreational Activities.
+Responsible Officials should work with user groups and others to identify those unauthorized routes that should be considered for designation based on the criteria in 36 CFR 212.55.

+2. Appropriate Mix of Recreational Activities.
 Opportunities to enhance the full spectrum of motorized and non-motorized recreation should be considered when designating roads, trails, and areas for motor vehicle use.
 Designation of a road, a trail, or an area does not establish motor vehicle use as dominant or exclusive of other uses.
 Rather, designation should result in an appropriate mix of recreational activities that minimizes conflicts among uses.

-7703.22 - Motor Vehicle Use Off Designated Roads and Trails and Outside Designated Areas
+7703.22 - Motor Vehicle Use or OSV Use Off Designated Roads and Trails and Outside Designated Areas

-- 1. Once designation is complete on an administrative unit or ranger district and designated routes and areas are identified on an MVUM, motor vehicle use off the designated system or inconsistent with the designations is prohibited by 36 CFR 261.13.
-See 36 CFR 261.13 and FSM 7716.2 for vehicles and uses exempted from this prohibition.
-Use of over-snow vehicles is addressed in FSM 7703.23. - 2.
-Motor vehicle use off designated roads, trails, and areas may be authorized by a contract, easement, special use permit, or other written authorization issued under federal law or regulation (36 CFR 212.51(a)(8); FSM 7716.2).
+1. Once designation of motor vehicle use or OSV use is complete on an administrative unit or Ranger District and designated routes and areas are identified on an MVUM or OSVUM, motor vehicle use off the designated system or inconsistent with the designations is prohibited by 36 CFR 261.13 or 261.14.
+See 36 CFR 261.13 or 261.14 and FSM 7716.2 for vehicles and uses exempted from this prohibition.

+2. Motor vehicle use off designated roads, trails, and areas may be authorized by a contract, easement, special use permit, or other written authorization issued under Federal law or regulation (36 CFR 212.51(a)(8); FSM 7716.2).
 This option may be particularly desirable when motor vehicle use off the designated system is associated with a single event or other authorized uses, such as grazing, vegetation management, and hazardous fuels reduction.